Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Summary and Conclusions

 We have verified our $m=2$\; COE results on a physical system known as QKT.
 We consider the QKT of various dimensions.
-There, a good agreement between QKT and the random matrix results for both spacings and spacing ratios up to a certain $k$ is observed, and beyond that, deviations of $\pm 1$ or $\pm 2$ are observed in the values of $\beta'$ irrespective of $N$.
+There, a good agreement between QKT and the random matrix results for both the distributions of spacing and spacing ratio up to a certain $k$ is observed, and beyond that, deviations of $\pm 1$ or $\pm 2$ are observed in the values of $\beta'$ irrespective of $N$.
 We can say that, since QKT is described by a circular ensemble, the results are weakly dependent on $N$.
 We have considered another instance of a physical system known as the intermediate map, which comes under the $m=1$ CUE class.
-There, we have seen that the agreement between the scaling relation and HOSR is up to slightly higher $k$ than that of HOS, and this value of $k$ is different for different dimensions.
-Above that certain $k$, the behavior of the results is found to be independent of $N$.
-Also, we find that for a particular $N$, $\gamma$, and $n$, the results of the map, unlike COE, after certain $k$, depend on the set of random numbers used to generate the matrix corresponding to this map.
+There, we have seen that the agreement between the scaling relation and the results of HOSR distributions hold up to slightly higher $k$ than that of HOS, and this value of $k$ is different for different dimensions.
+Above that certain $k$, the behavior of the results is found to be non-monotonic with respect to increasing $N$.
+This observation is made based on the parameters $N$, $\gamma$ and $n$ taken by us.
+Hence, these studies give insights of the the quantitative idea of the dimensions and behavior of spectral statistics of these systems at such dimensions.